-The Global Intellectual Property Academy provides intellectual property training in a variety of different topics primarily that focus on enforcement, patents, trademarks, and copyrights.
-GIPA programs are run on a fiscal calendar from October to September and are conducted around the world.
-A large number of our classes are conducted at USPTO Headquarters in Alexandria, Virginia.
+The Global Intellectual Property Academy (GIPA) provides intellectual property training on a variety of topics that focus primarily on enforcement, patents, trademarks, and copyrights.
+GIPA programs are run on a fiscal year calendar from October to September and are conducted around the world, both in-person and through virtual modes.
+Many of our classes are conducted at USPTO Headquarters in Alexandria, Virginia.

-The participants in each of the GIPA classes must be officials of intellectual property offices of their respective governments, or of the agencies of their governments that are responsible for enforcement, patent, trademark, or copyright policies.
+Participants in GIPA classes must be officials of intellectual property offices of their respective governments, or of the agencies of their governments that are responsible for enforcement, patent, trademark, or copyright policies.

 - The Enforcement Programs are designed to focus on topics of criminal, civil, customs and border enforcement.
 These programs are technical and include a comprehensive course agenda.

 - The Patent Programs are designed to focus on topics that include administration, budgeting, examination procedures and industrial procedures.
 The patent program goals are to share best practices and therefore improve patent quality around the world.

 - The Trademark Programs are designed to focus on administration, budgeting, recruitment, training, and treaty protocol.
 These programs provide discussions and case studies on examination procedures.

 - The Copyright Programs include challenging issues that are discussed with leading professionals in their field.
 The program includes topics such as exclusive rights, liability and piracy.

 ► 95.6% of respondents rated their likeliness of recommending a GIPA training to a colleague a seven, eight, or nine (using a scale of 1-9, nine being the highest ranking), with a majority (62.9%) saying a nine.